-(D) The license is subject to the conditions of the Water Quality Certification issued by the Pennsylvania Department of Environmental Protection on June 15, 2009, under section 401 of the Clean Water Act, as those conditions are set forth in Appendix A to this order.
+The license is subject to the conditions of the Water Quality Certification (D) issued by the Pennsylvania Department of Environmental Protection on June 15, 2009, under section 401 of the Clean Water Act, as those conditions are set forth in Appendix A to this order.

-(E) The license is subject to the conditions filed September 3, 2009, by the Secretary of the U.S. Department of the Interior under section 18 of the FPA, as those conditions are set forth in Appendix B to this order.

-(F) The following filed Exhibit L drawings filed on December 20, 2007, are approved and made part of the license.
+- (E) The license is subject to the conditions filed September 3, 2009, by the Secretary of the U.S. Department of the Interior under section 18 of the FPA, as those conditions are set forth in Appendix B to this order. - (F) The following filed Exhibit L drawings filed on December 20, 2007, are approved and made part of the license.

 Exhibit No. FERC Drawing No. Drawing Title L-11 1881-136 Existing and New Site Plan L-12 1881-137 Proposed Final Power Station - Site Layout Plan L-13 1881-138 Proposed New Powerhouse - Plan at El.
-185' L-14 1881-139 Proposed New Powerhouse - Longitudinal Section L-15 1881-140 Proposed New Powerhouse - Transverse Section Looking Downstream L-16 1881-141 Proposed Excavation Areas and Construction Access Roads L-17 1881-142 Proposed Unit 1 New Draft Tube Extension Section L-18 1881-143 Proposed New Plan and Section of Skimmer Wall L-19 1881-144 Proposed Exciter Bay Replacement Turbines Locations L-20 1881-145 Proposed Fish Lift Tailrace Crowder Modifications a) Three sets of the approved exhibit drawings shall be reproduced on silver or gelatin 35mm microfilm.
+185' L-14 1881-139 Proposed New Powerhouse - Longitudinal Section L-15 1881-140 Proposed New Powerhouse - Transverse Section Looking Downstream L-16 1881-141 Proposed Excavation Areas and Construction Access Roads L-17 1881-142 Proposed Unit 1 New Draft Tube Extension Section L-18 1881-143 Proposed New Plan and Section of Skimmer Wall L-19 1881-144 Proposed Exciter Bay Replacement Turbines Locations L-20 1881-145 Proposed Fish Lift Tailrace Crowder Modifications

+- Within 45 days of the date of issuance of this order, the licensee shall file (G) the approved exhibit drawings in aperture card and electronic file formats. - Three sets of the approved exhibit drawings shall be reproduced on silver or a) gelatin 35mm microfilm.
 All microfilm shall be mounted on type D (3-1/4" X 7-3/8") aperture cards.
 Prior to microfilming, the FERC Project-Drawing Number (i.e., P- 1881-136) shall be shown in the margin below the title block of the approved drawing.
 After mounting, the FERC Drawing Number shall be typed on the upper right corner of each aperture card.
 Additionally, the Project Number, FERC Exhibit (i.e., L-11), Drawing Title, and date of this order shall be typed on the upper left corner of each aperture card.
 See Figure 1.